SS Columbia (1880): Subsequent operations

 The success of the Edison lighting systems onboard Columbia eventually convinced other shipping companies to install similar systems in their vessels, including the British Cunard Line.
 The next year, Cunard's SS Servia became the first major ocean liner to be lit up by the incandescent light bulb.
 In service, the Columbia was greatly appreciated for its reliability.

 During a major overhaul in July 1895, the original Edison generators were removed in favor of modern counterparts.
 The dynamos were donated to the Smithsonian Institution and The Henry Ford in Dearborn, Michigan.
 Three years later, the Oregon Railway and Navigation Company was taken over by the Union Pacific Railroad.

 On January 30, 1898, the Columbia broke the speed record between San Francisco and Portland.
-Under the leadership of Captain Conway, she left her San Francisco dock at 10:09 A.M. on January 28 and began travelling on a relatively calm ocean at a fast pace.
-On January 30 at 1:25 A.M., the Columbia passed the Columbia River lightship, but was delayed for 12 minutes due to fog.
-After the fog lifted, the Columbia reached Astoria at 3:20 A.M. and arrived in Portland at 10:27 A.M.
+Under the leadership of Captain Conway, she left her San Francisco dock at 10:09 am on January 28 and began travelling on a relatively calm ocean at a fast pace.
+On January 30 at 1:25 am, the Columbia passed the Columbia River lightship, but was delayed for 12 minutes due to fog.
+After the fog lifted, the Columbia reached Astoria at 3:20 am and arrived in Portland at 10:27 am.
 It had taken barely two days for Columbia to travel between Portland and San Francisco.
 Although the Columbia was delayed by one hour due to stopping a few times, she was able to shave one hour off the previous speed record.

 Following the sale of its steamship, the Oregon in 1899, the Oregon Railroad and Navigation Company considered placing the Columbia and its fellow steamer, the State of California, into Alaskan service to Nome.
 On October 3, 1900, the Columbia was steaming slowly towards its dock in San Francisco, while the ferryboat Berkeley was preparing to leave her slip.
 Captain Peter A. Doran of the Columbia and Captain "Jim" Blaker of the Berkeley mis-interpreted each other's signals, which led to the Columbia colliding with the Berkeley, destroying one of the ferry's lifeboats and badly damaging the Columbia's bow.
 Both ships were taken out of service to be repaired following this incident.
 Another screw steamer owned by the Oregon Railroad and Navigation Company, the George W. Elder, temporarily took over the Columbia's route.
 On September 14, 1902, the Columbia ran aground near Astoria due to low tide.
 She was subsequently refloated at high tide and returned to Portland the following night.
 In 1904, the Columbia and the George W. Elder transferred to a new Union Pacific subsidiary called the San Francisco and Portland Steamship Company.
 By this time, the Columbia was considered to be an outdated vessel.